5 reviews for COPD Rescue Pack

 It will also contain an antibiotic to help fight off any infection.
 This will generally be Doxycycline 100mg.
 You should take 2 tablets on the first day and 1 tablet a day for the following 6 days.

-When you buy COPD rescue packs you should only use it when your reliever inhaler is no longer providing relief for your COPD symptoms.
-If you experience frequency COPD exacerbations (at least twice a year) you will likely understand your own symptoms and be able to start treatment when you feel a COPD flare up is likely.
-If your symptoms change or develop from previous flare ups you should contact your doctor.
+When you buy COPD rescue packs you should only use them when your reliever inhaler is no longer providing relief for your COPD symptoms.
+If you experience frequent COPD exacerbations (at least twice a year) you will likely understand your symptoms and be able to start treatment when you feel a COPD flare-up is likely.
+If your symptoms change or develop from previous flare-ups you should contact your doctor.

 If you have had any recent changes in your general health, or have started taking any new medicines since you were given the COPD rescue pack, please contact your COPD team, GP or practice nurse before starting your COPD rescue pack.